 Here's the full article from the newspaper, complete with comments from customers:

-All the animals walked to the shop, before being slaughtered - the sheep from the meadows near the Burlington Lane premises of Chiswick School, & the bullocks from Chivery Farm.
+All the animals were walked to the shop, before being slaughtered - the sheep from the meadows near the Burlington Lane premises of Chiswick School, and the bullocks from Chivery Farm.

 These 1970s pictures below show the shop looking exactly how I remember it from my childhood.
-I remember so well the large overhanging canopy along the shopfront displaying the name W W Cann & Sons, & the big window to display the wares.
-At this time, the other shop to the left (with the white painted frontage) was a bakery, & the shop to the right was a launderette, which you can just make out behind my grandad below as he proudly displays the shop's delivery bike.
-As you can see from my 2006 photo, the original shop has now been converted into office space.
+I recall so well the large overhanging canopy along the shopfront displaying the name W W Cann & Sons, and the big window to display the wares.
+At this time, the other shop to the left (with the white painted frontage) was a bakery, and the shop to the right was a launderette (which you can just make out behind my grandad below as he proudly displays the shop's delivery bike).
+As you can see from my 2006 colour photo above, the original shop was divided up and converted into office space.

 Again, here's the full newspaper article: